-Easy limoncello spritz is such as simple cocktail that is almost like a thirst-quenching drink!
+A homemade limoncello spritz is such as simple cocktail that is almost like a thirst-quenching drink!
 The flavor combination is a little on the sweeter side, making it totally refreshing and perfect for those who don’t like to choose between sweet and sour.

 - Flavored sparkling water – Instead of plain soda water, you can use the limoncello La Croix or another flavored water.

 - Make your own limoncello – you’ll need 11 lemons, a bottle of vodka that is at least 80 proof, and simple syrup.
 Add the lemon peels to the vodka and let it infuse for at least 4 days.
 Strain the limoncello through a coffee filter and add the syrup until the desired taste is reached.
-Transfer to a bottle that can be sealed and chill before making the spritz.
+Transfer to a bottle that can be sealed and chill before making the limoncello spritz.

 Step 1: Fill the cocktail glass or wine glasses with ice cubes.

 Step 2: Pour in 2 ounces of Limoncello and 4 ounces of Prosecco.
+(I like to use a ratio of 1 parts Limoncello to 2 parts Prosecco – if you’re using a different size glass, adjust the amounts accordingly.)

 Step 3: Top with a splash of soda water.